 "Well, Steve, I think there's more than one way of looking at it.
 I think it's more like we both had this rich neighbor named Xerox and I broke into his house to steal the TV set and found out that you had already stolen it." ...

 Andy Hertzfeld also remembers the incident in a similar but relevantly different way.
-We think Hertzfelds description is probably be more faithful than Boich's:
+We think Hertzfelds description is probably the more faithful of the two:

 "...
 He (Jobs) was trying to get them (MSFT) to forget about the OS business, since the applications business would be much bigger total dollars.
 He said, "It's not that I don't trust you, but my team doesn't trust you.
 It's kind of like if your brother was beating up on my brother, people wouldn't say it was just your brother against my brother, they would say the Gates are fighting with the Jobs."
 Bill responded that "No Steve, I think it's more like we both had this rich neighbor named Xerox, and you went in to steal the TV, and found that somebody else had stolen it.
 So you say, "hey, that's not fair.
 I wanted to steal the TV".